 The state capital, Guanajuato, is an hour away.
 It’s known for its markets and craft markets – particularly the mercados (indoor food markets) sprinkled throughout the city.
 You’ll also find the Tuesday outdoor farmers’ market and bazaars called a tianguis on the outskirts of town.

-5. Puerto Escondido – known as the Mexican pipeline for famous surfing
+5. Puerto Escondido – the best surfing destination

 Known locally as Puerto, it was originally a port in the 1930s for shipping coffee from the mountains of Oaxaca.
-It was just a sleepy town when it was discovered by surfers in the 60s.
+It was just a sleepy town when surfers in the 60s discovered it.

 Currently in development is a new highway to shorten travel time between Puerto, Oaxaca, and Mexico City.